michelsalib/BCCEnumerableUtility/README.md

 ```

+Hopefully there is a function resolver mechanism which allows you to shorten your syntax.

-Hopefully where the documentation says selector as argument name, you can simply give a string that tells the field you want to select:
+You can simply give a property path to the field you want to select:

 ``` php
 <?php